Basketball Drills - Full-Court Transition Offense DrillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Here's the drill from Don Showalter (this drills starts at 1:54 in the video).

-These next two drills were submitted by Coach Ken Sartini, Arlington Heights, IL.
+These next two drills are from coach Ken Sartini, Arlington Heights, IL.

 On the first trip, O1 cuts to the ball for the outlet pass, dribbles to the elbow, jump stops, and bounce-passes to O2.
 O1 then rebounds and makes the outlet pass to O2.
 On the return, O1 fills the lane, and gets the pass from O2 for the lay-up.